amjad-ah/contacts-list/README.md

 # What is it?
-> a stupid silly json file storage for contacts
+> a simple stupid json file storage for contacts

 # How to use?